cmmbert/ZombieGame_GPP_Exam/README.md

 As with any project, after finishing you can see the errors you made along the way and it's painfully obvious what you could have done better.
 This one is no different.

 ### Navigation and graph
-I had originally planned to navigate the graph using A* instead of Dijkstra but I ran into issues when implementing when I realised I needed a position for each node to be able to do this.
+I had originally planned to navigate the graph using A* but I ran into issues when implementing when I realised I needed a position for each node to be able to do this.
+I scrapped the idea of using A* and resorted to using Dijkstra instead as I thought I could not implement positions on this graph.
+After all, an action cannot have a position can it?
+After thinking about it more thoroughly I realised that I could have given the actions a 'virtual' position on the graph and used that for the A* pathfinding.

+### Inventory management
+I had issues with deleting an item without first adding it to my inventory so I resorted to a temporary solution.
+The temporary solution involved adding any item I wanted to drop to the last slot of the inventory and then instantly discarding it.
+As it turns out, in software development theres nothing more permanent than a temporary solution.
+Fixing this would require me to rewrite 90% of the pickup item action.
+Which is perfectly do-able but alas, I am out of time.